On Stumbling Blocks and Offenses

 This is a little more difficult because it may not involve an obvious, particular practice.
 Still, these can be just as real.
 What are we talking about here?

 The idea of stumbling blocks of the mind is seen in I Corinthians 1.
 Paul wrote, "we preach Christ crucified, to Jews a stumbling block and to Gentiles foolishness, but to those who are the called, both Jews and Greeks, Christ the power of God and the wisdom of God" (I Corinthians 1:23-24).
 Here, the cross itself is a stumbling block of the mind.
-The very idea of it was offensive in such a way that there were those who refused to listen.
+The very idea was offensive in such a way that there were those who refused to listen.
 A stumbling block of the mind, then, is seen when there is a concept or practice that is itself offensive enough in the minds of people that they refuse to listen.

 Now we might immediately think that this stumbling block is unavoidable.
 That's right.
 There are some issues that will be stumbling blocks and that cannot be avoided.
 The message of the cross will always be the same message.
 This will always be necessary, and there will always be those who find the message to be a stumbling block.